310mc/https-310mc.github.io-tl/source/_posts/management_story/shinobu.md

 {% bubble Midori %}
 That’s what *I* wanna know… I was told we’d have practice in the basketball court today, so I begrudgingly headed over there…

-Then Morisawa-senpai apparently shot the ball outside the court… Jeez, we’re not playing soccer here…
+Only to hear that Morisawa-senpai apparently shot the ball outside the court… Jeez, we’re not playing soccer here…
 {% endbubble %}

 {% bubble Shinobu %}